Code Generation with Super Scaffolding

 Scaffolding images with ActiveStorage

-When you scaffold your model you need to generate an attachment type attribute.
+When you scaffold your model we generate an attachment type attribute.

 rake db:migrate